Dublin is a city bustling with sights and culture. These 20 must-visit attractions will ensure you see the best the city has to offer.

 13. Howth – ideal for day trips

 No trip to Dublin would be complete without a day trip to Howth.
-With some of the finest fresh seafood on the Emerald Isle, majestic cliff walks, and heaps of traditional bars, this little fishing village is not to be missed.
+With some of the finest fresh seafood on the Emerald Isle, majestic cliff walks, the Howth Market, and heaps of traditional bars, this little fishing village is not to be missed.

 The DART (Dublin Area Rapid Transit) effortlessly links Dublin city to Howth (less than a 30 minute journey away) making it a fantastic place for a day trip.

 Address: Censure, Dublin, Ireland

 The Freemason’s are one of the world-leading secret organisations.
 You can visit their Grand Lodge in the heart of Dublin by guided tour.

 This ancient fraternity stretches generations, and a look behind its doors promises wonder and intrigue.

 11. Teeling Distillery – a modern distillery experience